SDG Connection Test

 1. Install Node.js 20 or later (LTS is fine).

-2. Download the release zip above and unzip it.
+2. Click Download source zip above and unzip it, or git clone the repository.

 3. Open a terminal (PowerShell, cmd, or bash) in the unzipped folder.

-5. Review the “what this will do” summary, press y, wait ~90 seconds.
+5. Review the “what this will do” summary, press y, and wait.
+The default run takes about 3-4 minutes.

 What it does

-The client probes every TCP and UDP port that Space Engineers, Torch, and Steam actually use, measures reachability / loss / latency / MTU on each, and runs a 10-second sustained UDP traffic test that mimics real game traffic.
+The client probes every TCP and UDP port that Space Engineers, Torch, and Steam actually use, then runs a battery of diagnostics targeting the specific ways internet providers (especially cellular and 5G home internet) commonly break online gaming.
 Results print to the console and, on request, to a JSON file.

 Why you can trust it

-The client is a single ~500-line JavaScript file with zero runtime dependencies and is deliberately written to be skimmable in ten minutes.
+The client is a single ~3,000-line JavaScript file with zero runtime dependencies.
+The whole thing — client plus three small shared helpers — is about 3,500 lines of commented JavaScript and is written to be skimmable in about thirty minutes.
 Three layers of audit:

 What the server logs